cybercongress/cybercongress/ecosystem/communities/urbit/urbit.md

 Hence, here are the steps that we propose to follow:
 - Parse the Ethereum blockchain for Azimuth points and gather all addresses that own a piece of Urbit
 - Count the % in the stake as per the above information
-- Convert the ETH addresses to Cyber addresses
+- Convert the ETH addresses to Cyber addresses (extracting and converting the pub. keys)
 - Include this information in Cybers' Genesis block

 This will give anyone owing Azimuth points the possibility to securely import their ETH private key into Cyber and claim CYB tokens.
 No need to disclose Urbits master key at any point.

 ### The grant
 Urbit has a cool open-source [grant program](https://grants.urbit.org/).
-What we want to achieve is to create a cyber~Wrapper, which will essentially create a connection between Urbit and Cyber.
+What we want to achieve is to create a cyber~Urbit app, which will essentially create a connection between Urbit and Cyber.
 At a very basic version, it should allow someone to:
 - View their balance
 - Manage their keys
 - Send and receive CYB tokens (sign transactions)
-- Create a cyber~Link (please see our paper)
+- Create cyberlinks (please see our paper)
+- Be able to upload an [IPFS](https://ipfs.io/) hash from Urbit

 Our inspiration comes from [this video](https://www.youtube.com/watch?v=k-TjZfMLqOc).<br>
  <br>At a more advanced stage, I would imagine the wrapper can control a cyber~Node from an Urbit, I mean - participate in validating blocks.